p-ja/acme-fitness-store/lab-guide/Lab-8-Automate-from-idea-to-production.md

 ### Task 1: Setup Github Account and Settings

-1. From the new browser tab, go to [Github](https://github.com/) and login to your account.
+1. From the new browser tab, go to [Github](https://github.com/) and log in to your account.
     > Note: If you don't have an account for Github, please sign up.

 1. After the login, go to [https://github.com/CloudLabsAI-Azure/acme-fitness-store](https://github.com/CloudLabsAI-Azure/acme-fitness-store) and click on `Fork`.